kubernetes/enhancements/keps/sig-node/3545-improved-multi-numa-alignment/README.md

 * 0011 -> (10 + 11 + 10 + 11 ) /4 = 10.5
 * 0110 -> (10 + 12 + 10 + 12 ) /4 = 11

-So the bitmasks 1100 and 0011 has the lowest average distance between NUMA nodes.
+So the bitmasks 1100 and 0011 have the lowest average distance between NUMA nodes.

-If we consider system with 8 NUMA nodes:
+If we consider a system with 8 NUMA nodes:

 |  node/node | node0 | node1 | node2 | node3 | node4 | node5 | node6 | node7 |
 | ---------- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |